dmitryduev/kowalski-archived/kowalski/doc/python_client.md

 Set `verbose=True` if you want more feedback from Kowalski.

-Now let us construct a simple query and run it. _Please refer to the documentation for more info on available query types and how to (efficiently) construct them_.
+Now let us construct a simple query and run it. _Please refer to the documentation for more info on the available query types and how to (efficiently) construct them_.

 ```python
 qu = {"query_type": "general_search", "query": "db['ZTF_alerts'].find_one({}, {'_id': 1})"}